-1. Right of Appeal

-- a.
-The student has the right to appeal the Faculty Decision-Maker's and, where applicable, the Student Conduct Officer's discipline decisions made under the Student Academic Integrity Policy.
+- 1. Right of Appeal - a.
+A student has the right to appeal the Faculty Decision-Maker's and, where applicable, the Student Conduct Officer's discipline decisions made under the Student Academic Misconduct Procedure.
 Appeals may not be submitted until after the final disciplinary decision has been made by either the Faculty Decision-Maker or the Student Conduct Officer.
 Where a discipline decision has been made by the Faculty Decision-Maker and not referred to the Student Conduct Officer, the student must submit an appeal within 15 working days of the deemed receipt of the Faculty Decision-Maker's decision.
 Should a decision by the Faculty Decision-Maker be referred to the Student Conduct Officer, the appeal of the Faculty Decision-Maker's decision will be delayed until the Student Conduct Officer has completed their decision and both decisions will be subject to appeal at the same time. - b.
 Both the Faculty and the student have a right to appeal the final decision of the Student Conduct Officer. - c.
 All appeals to the Appeal Panel must be submitted within 15 working days of the deemed receipt of the relevant decision.
 Where the student has appealed a decision, the Faculty Decision-Maker who made the original decision will act in response for appeals of both their and the Student Conduct Officer's decisions. - d.
-An appellant may appeal the decision of a decision maker on the following grounds: - The Faculty Decision Maker and/or Student Conduct Officer erred in their decision as to whether or not they had jurisdiction to apply the Student Academic Integrity Policy; - ii.
-The decision maker made an error in the finding of violation or no violation; and/or - iii.
-The decision maker did not meet the duty of procedural fairness for reasons including, but not limited to: - 1.
-The appellant was not given a reasonable opportunity to provide information to the decision maker: - 2.
-The appellant was not given a reasonable opportunity to respond to evidence or statements contrary to their account;
+The student and Faculty Decision-maker may appeal the decision of a decision maker on the following grounds: - i. the Faculty Decision Maker and/or Student Conduct Officer erred in their decision as to whether or not they had jurisdiction to apply the Student Academic Integrity Policy; - ii. the decision maker made an error in the finding of violation or no violation; and/or - iii. the decision maker did not meet the duty of procedural fairness for reasons including, but not limited to:

-- 3. The decision maker was biased; and/or - 4.
-Any other denial of procedural fairness. - e.
-An appellant may appeal the decision of the decision maker on any of the grounds set out in (d) above and on any other grounds, including but not limited to: - The sanction is outside of a reasonable range, given the nature of the violation; and/or - ii.
-Other specified grounds for the appeal. - f.
+- 1. the appellant was not given a reasonable opportunity to provide information to the decision maker; - 2. the appellant was not given a reasonable opportunity to respond to evidence or statements contrary to their account; - 3. the decision maker was biased; and/or - 4. any other denial of procedural fairness. - e.
+A student may appeal the decision of the decision maker on any of the grounds set out in (d) above and on any other grounds, including but not limited to: - i. the sanction is outside of a reasonable range, given the nature of the violation; and/or - ii. other specified grounds for the appeal. - f.
 The appeal will be based on the record that was before the decision maker. - g.
-The Appeal Panel will determine whether: - i.
-The decision maker's decision contained errors to the extent that those errors would have a material effect on the outcome of the decision; or - ii.
-The sanctions imposed by the decision maker were unreasonable in the circumstances.
+The Appeal Panel will determine whether: - i. the decision maker's decision contained errors to the extent that those errors would have a material effect on the outcome of the decision; or - ii. the sanctions imposed by the decision maker were unreasonable in the circumstances.